solitontech/software-practices-metrics-tool/README.md

 ## Overview

-In today's fast-paced software development environment, adhering to best practices is crucial for ensuring code quality, collaboration, and overall project success.
-The Software Practices Metrics Tool offers a robust solution for evaluating and optimizing these practices within your development workflow.
+**Software practices metrics tool** is designed to provide automated analytics on software practices like code review metrics & trunk-based development.
+These analytics & insights derived will help developers & teams to continuously improve their software delivery efficiency & measure their performance.

 ### Key Features

-- **Code Review Analysis:** Gain insights into the effectiveness of code reviews, including metrics on review times, feedback cycles, and reviewer participation.
+- **Code review metrics:** Gain insights into the effectiveness of code reviews, including metrics on review times, feedback cycles, and reviewer participation.

-- **Trunk-Based Development Metrics:** Monitor the health of your trunk-based development approach, with data on branch lifecycles, merge frequency, and adherence to naming conventions.
+- **Trunk based development metrics:** Monitor the health of your trunk-based development approach, with data on branch life cycles, merge frequency, and adherence to naming conventions.

 ## Getting Started